Nanocontroller/HistoryOfComputing/README.md

 1) Edit content on google spreadsheet and prepare images
 2) Update files to the project folder

-## The followings are details explaination of each step:
+## The followings are detailed explanations of each step:
 1) Edit content on google spreadsheet:
 	* **Edit text**
 		- *d-text* (summary text for the decade): Max 250 characters